-5. Shade, by Pete Souza.
-(Little, Brown) Pictures of former President Barack Obama are juxtaposed with tweets, headlines and quotes from the Trump administration.
+6. Shade, by Pete Souza.
+(Little, Brown) Pictures of former President Barack Obama are juxtaposed with tweets, headlines and quotes from the Trump administration. (x)

-9. Beastie Boys Book, by Michael Diamond and Adam Horovitz.
-(Spiegel & Grau) The story of the New York band that achieved hip-hop stardom.
+10. Beastie Boys Book, by Michael Diamond and Adam Horovitz.
+(Spiegel & Grau) The story of the New York band who achieved hip-hop stardom.

 Advice, How-To, Miscellaneous